 Create a positive climate of high expectations and engagement that ripples throughout the greater Little Rock community through service.
 AmeriCorps members participate in at least three service projects throughout the year.
 Several community partners include: EngageAR, Clinton Foundation, Arkansas Foodbank, Our House, Mosaic Templars, Habitat for Humanity, Little Rock Parks and Recreation, Centers for Youth and Families, Comcast, Greater Second Care and more.

-This year, 45 City Year AmeriCorps members will support around 4,500 students in seven Little Rock schools.
+This year, 23 City Year AmeriCorps members will support around 3,000 students in four Little Rock schools.